Cuban Oregano Tea: Easy Recipe

 Ingredients

-• Cuban oregano leaves: fresh young leaves are better for this recipe but feel free to use older or dried leaves here (1 tsp should be enough).
+Fresh young leaves are better for this recipe but feel free to use older or dried leaves here (1 tsp should be enough).
 If you can’t find Cuban oregano, it may be listed as Mexican mint, Spanish thyme, Indian or country borage, pudina and sambarballi.
 Or look out for its botanical name: Coleus amboinicus.
+By the way, it’s available on Amazon.

 How to make Cuban oregano tea